Vermont Sports Betting – Bet On Sports Legally In VT

-Vermont lawmakers have introduced two sports betting bills during the 2019 legislation session, and both are still active at the time.
-However, local newspapers and media outlets are reporting that sports betting legalization will likely be pushed to the 2020 session.
+Vermont lawmakers introduced two sports betting bills during the 2019 legislation session, and both are still active at the time.
+However, it is unclear how far the bills will make it during the 2020 session.

 Best Online Sportsbooks For Vermont Residents

 There are a lot of online betting destinations.
 Searching through them to determine which ones are legitimate can be overwhelming.
 Luckily for you, our team has done this work for you and compiled a list of the best available sportsbooks accepting Vermont residents.

 Each one of these sportsbooks has passed our stringent inspection that screens for betting line selection, wagering type variance, strong security features, competent and reliable customer service, generous bonus incentives, accommodating banking options and mobile/live betting capabilities.

 For our readers looking for further information about the sites listed below check out all of our USA sportsbook reviews.

 |2||50% Max $1,000||Visit Site

 Here you'll find a complete breakdown for all the details surrounding the sports betting landscape in Vermont today.
 The General Assembly does have pending legislation that could legalize and allow sportsbooks to operate inside state lines, which means everything below is subject to change.
 If the VT laws change in the future, the information below will be updated to reflect those changes.